Charles H. Matchett

 Charles Horatio Matchett (May 15, 1843 – October 24, 1919) was an American socialist politician.
-He is best remembered as the first candidate of the Socialist Labor Party of America for Vice President of the United States in the election of 1892 and as the party's candidate for president in the election of 1896.
+He is best remembered as the first candidate of the Socialist Labor Party of America for Vice President of the United States in the election of 1892 and as the party's candidate for President of the United States in the election of 1896.

 Biography

 Early years

-Machett was born May 15, 1843, hailing originally from the Brighton-Allston area of Massachusetts.
+Matchett was born May 15, 1843, hailing originally from the Brighton-Allston area of Massachusetts.
 He was the descendant of New Englanders dating their presence in America to the 1630s.

 At the age of 16, Matchett went to sea and circumnavigated Cape Horn aboard a windjammer.
 He worked at various times in his earlier years as a United States Navy sailor, a clerk, carpenter, and beer bottler.